A division of the VDH Office of Epidemiology

 This division oversees the Virginia Electronic Disease Surevillance System (VEDSS) and other Office of Epidemiology informatics initiatives.

-DIIS provides innovative informatics solutions, trusted information, and expertise to drive high quality decision making to improve the public’s health.
+DIIS provides expertise, innovative informatics solutions, and trusted information, through data modernization, that facilitates efficiencies and decision making to improve the public's health.

 This division oversees VDH’s primary surveillance and contact tracing systems, the onboarding and receipt of electronic messages from providers and laboratories for disease reporting, and the provision of data sets, analyses and visualizations; as well as spearheading and assisting with other Office of Epidemiology informatics initiatives.